Skip to main content

 Spontaneous Mutation

-A spontaneous mutation is a change in the DNA sequence that occurs naturally without external influence, often due to errors in DNA replication or repair.
-These mutations can lead to alterations in gene function, which may affect an organism's traits.
-They are a source of genetic diversity and can contribute to evolution over time.
+A spontaneous mutation is a genetic change that occurs naturally without any external influence, often due to errors in DNA replication or spontaneous chemical changes in the DNA.
+These mutations arise randomly and can affect a single nucleotide or larger DNA segments.

 Recommended video: